-The F.I.E.L.D. is a multi-agency programme that is available to national staff working at international NGOs, national and local NGOs and civil society organisations.
+The FIELD programme is a multi-agency programme that is geared towards national staff working at international NGOs, national and local NGOs and civil society organisations.
+It is also used by people in a range of positions from different sizes of organisations.
+We welcome all to learn with us.

 What is covered?